Curriculum Standards and Resources

 Essential Questions:

-What is a border?
-What kinds of borders exist in the world?
-What purposes do borders serve?
+What kinds of borders (e.g. natural, social, and political) exist in the world and what purposes do they serve?

 What forces keep borders in place?
 What forces can break down borders?